surgery is one of the most overused types of surgery as well as the most common

 treatment instead of back surgery.
 (4) Poulin Chiropractic of Herndon and Ashburn likes this!
 Less than 1% of back pain sufferers require back surgery.
 (5) Poulin Chiropractic of Herndon and Ashburn is ready to help

-the remaining 99% of the Ashburn back pain
+the rest of the Ashburn back pain

 sufferers cope with their back pain and rework their